apache/cloudstack-documentation/source/adminguide/templates.rst

       available, or All Zones to make it available throughout CloudStack.

    - **Read VM settings from OVA**.
-(VMware only) If selected, the registered template will allow users to deploy VMs as clones of the template, including all their properties, configurations, end-user license agreements, disks, os type, etc. This option allow users to register virtual appliances.
+(VMware only) If selected, the registered template will allow users to deploy VMs as clones of the template, including all their properties, configurations, end-user license agreements, disks, os type, etc. This option allows users to register virtual appliances.
 See `Support for Virtual Appliances <virtual_machines.html#about-virtual-appliances>`_.

       .. note::
          When this option is selected the following fields are hidden: Root disk controller, Keyboard type and OS Type.